Updated January 17, 2023

 It may state something along the lines of “ABC Dumpster Rental is not responsible for damage caused by the customer's negligence during the drop-off, filling period, or pick-up of the container.”

-In other words, any damage caused by the customer using the dumpster in a way they shouldn't, like overfilling it, would absolve the company of responsibility; they would not be legally obligated to pay for damages at this point.
+In other words, any damage caused by the customer using the dumpster in a way they shouldn't, like overfilling it, would absolve the company of responsibility and they would not be legally obligated to pay for damages at this point.

 A disclaimer like the one above takes much of the responsibility out of the hands of the rental provider.